chazzka/clanekforest/clanek.md

 Let us construct the decision tree such that:
 - maximal possible height of a tree is controlled by the *max_depth* parameter
 - the sample $S$ contains *batch_size* number of input datapoints.
-- leaves and internal vertices are possibility-space hyperrectangles.
+- leaves and internal vertices are possibility-space hyperrectangles $R$.
 - leaves' ending condition is satisfied by either
-	- leaf is left with no datapoints
+	- leaf is left with sample S
-	- leaf's
+	- leaf's depth reached the *max_depth* value

 ##### Basis step